Single and multiple recurrence along non-polynomial sequences

 and so

-In view of \cite[Theorem 12.1]{Host_Kra05}, this limit is $0$. \end{proof}
+In view of \cref{lem_multicor_uniform_zero}, this limit is $0$. \end{proof}

-The induction that we will use to prove \cref{thm_characteristic_factor} is similar to the PET-induction scheme which was utilized in \cite{Bergelson87}.
+The induction that we will use to prove \cref{prop_characteristic_factor} is similar to the PET-induction scheme which was utilized in \cite{Bergelson87}.

 Let $f\in\F_{\ell}$.
-Given $f'(n)=\beta(n)+c_1\Delta^{\ell-1}f+\cdots+c_{\ell-1}\Delta f +c_\ell f\in{\mathcal S}(F)$ (cf. \cref{def_ChildrenOfTheFunction}), the highest $i$ for which $c_i\neq0$ coincides with the degree of $f'$.
-We call $c_i$ the \define{leading coefficient of $f'$}.
-We say that $f',f''\in{\mathcal S}(f)$ are equivalent if they have the same degree and leading coefficient.
+Given $\phi(n)=\beta(n)+c_1\Delta^{\ell-1}f+\cdots+c_{\ell-1}\Delta f +c_\ell f\in{\mathcal S}(F)$ (cf. \cref{def_ChildrenOfTheFunction}), the highest $i$ for which $c_i\neq0$ coincides with the degree of $\phi$.
+We call $c_i$ the \define{leading coefficient of $\phi$}.
+We say that $\phi,\tilde\phi\in{\mathcal S}(f)$ are \define{equivalent} if they have the same degree and leading coefficient.
 Now fix a finite set $P\subset{\mathcal S}(f)$ and, for each $j=1,\dots,\ell$, let $m_j$ denote the number of equivalence classes in $P$ of degree $j$.
 The vector $(m_1,\dots,m_\ell)$ is called the \define{characteristic vector} of $P$.
 We order characteristic vectors by letting $(m_1,\dots,m_\ell)<(\tilde m_1,\dots,\tilde m_\ell)$ if the maximum $j$ for which $m_j\neq\tilde m_j$ satisfies $m_j<\tilde m_j$.

-\begin{proof}[Proof of {\cref{thm_characteristic_factor}}] We prove the theorem by induction on the characteristic vector of $P=\{f_1,\dots,f_k\}$.
-The case when the characteristic vector is of the form $(m,0,\dots,0)$ (i.e., all functions have degree $1$) was treated in \cref{lemma_characbasecase}.
+\begin{proof}[Proof of {\cref{prop_characteristic_factor}}] We prove the theorem by induction on the characteristic vector of $P=\{f_0,f_1,\dots,f_k\}$.
+The case when the characteristic vector is of the form $(m,0,\dots,0)$ (i.e., all functions have degree $1$) follows from \cref{lemma_characbasecase}.
 Assume now that some function in $P$ has degree at least $2$ and that the theorem has been proved for all families whose characteristic vector is strictly smaller than that of $P$.

-Next assume without loss of generality that $f_1$ is of the lowest degree present in $P$.
-Moreover we can and will assume that $\lhk h_k\rhk_s=0$ and that either there is only one equivalence class in $P$ or that $f_k$ is not equivalent to $f_1$.